Ajahn Brahm's Inspiring Wisdom : A Truckload of Dung

 Perhaps the moral of this story is that if you want to be of service to the world, if you wish to follow the path of compassion, then the next time a tragedy occurs in your life, you may say, "Whoopee!
 More fertilizer for my garden!"

-with the title Ajahn Brahm's Inspiring Wisdom : A Truckload of Dung.
-You can bookmark this page URL http://gem-vita.blogspot.com/2011/05/ajahn-brahm-inspiring-wisdom-truckload.html.
+You have read this article Inspirational Stories / Inspirational Wisdom with the title Ajahn Brahm's Inspiring Wisdom : A Truckload of Dung.
+You can bookmark this page URL https://gem-vita.blogspot.com/2011/05/ajahn-brahm-inspiring-wisdom-truckload.html.
 Thanks!

 No comment for "Ajahn Brahm's Inspiring Wisdom : A Truckload of Dung"